dourouc05/dourouc05.github.io/research.md

 ## Combinatorial bandits

+Machine-learning algorithms are often based on optimisation techniques, but do not always take the most of them.
+For instance, in reinforcement learning, the combinatorial-bandit paradigm corresponds to the cases where the agent takes decision in a combinatorial space (a router decides for the path of an incoming packet, a website decides which ads should be shown, etc.), i.e. decisions that are made of many individual components (a path is a sequence of edges, e.g.).
+This field generalises online combinatorial optimisation.

+Most algorithms for combinatorial bandits use mathematical-optimisation tools in some way.
+However, current algorithms either have an excellent operational performance (but taking a decision takes a very long time: these algorithms include [ESCB](https://papers.nips.cc/paper/5831-combinatorial-bandits-revisited) and [OSSB](https://papers.nips.cc/paper/6773-minimal-exploration-in-structured-stochastic-bandits)) or have great computational properties (but the solutions they take can be arbitrarily worse than those played by the first algorithms, like [Thompson sampling](https://papers.nips.cc/paper/7670-an-information-theoretic-analysis-for-thompson-sampling-with-many-actions) or [CUCB](http://proceedings.mlr.press/v38/kveton15.html)).
+More precisely, the first kind of algorithm typically has an exponential computational complexity (with respect to the dimension of the problem, i.e. the number of components of a solution).

+Developing new advanced tools in the field of mathematical optimisation (solving nonlinear programs using budgeted linear problems), I reduce the bandit-problem complexity to polynomial in many useful cases, for two state-of-the-art algorithms (ESCB and OSSB).
+The result of this work is available as [open-source software](https://github.com/dourouc05/CombinatorialBandits.jl) (under an MIT license).
+The techniques behind a polynomial-time implementation of ESCB have been presented [at the SNAPP seminar](https://www.youtube.com/watch?v=7flMukHqfW4).

 ## InduStore

-The [InduStore research project](http://www.industore-project.be/) will allow industrials to add flexibility when using their plants, especially regarding the price of electricity on the day-ahead market.
+The [InduStore research project](http://www.industore-project.be/) develops a methodology that helps industrialists add flexibility when using their plants, especially regarding the price of electricity on the day-ahead market.

 These developments started with easing the modelling of industrial processes with generic block-diagram models and their associated mathematical formulation.
 Thanks to this kind of models, those processes can be used in mathematical-programming-based solutions for optimising plants.
 Currently, a seemingly good candidate for this modelling is the reservoir, which can model many kinds of processes.

 Once the process models are developed, they should be integrated within a complete plant model to actually exploit the flexibility.
 Outside the processes, two elements must be considered: the order book, but also the workers, as they are at the heart of the production.
 Industrial sites tend to use shift work to be able to produce twenty-four hours a day; however, this requires to organise the shifts according to legal constraints.
 Our approach considers the two faces of the coin: production and shift work.
 The first one exploits the flexibility, while the second optimises the schedule for the workers' well-being.

-The source code of the integrated models is [freely available on GitHub](https://github.com/dourouc05/IndustrialProcessFlexibilisation.jl) (under a MIT license).
+The source code of the integrated models is [freely available on GitHub](https://github.com/dourouc05/IndustrialProcessFlexibilisation.jl) (under an MIT license).
 The production-HR coupling has been presented [at the COMEX workshop](http://orbi.ulg.ac.be/handle/2268/209469) and [at the IFORS conference](http://orbi.ulg.ac.be/handle/2268/207330).
 The modelling methodology has been presented [at the DS3 summer school](http://orbi.ulg.ac.be/handle/2268/212703).

 ## Reservoir management